m-yag/web-portfolio/README.md

 # web-portfolio

 _web-portfolio_ is a vue-based single page application website that I created in order to show-case and publish various coding projects.
-The code itself is made public for potential employers/recruiters, but if you see anything in particular that you'd like to incorporate into your own code, feel free to dig around.
+The code is made public for anyone who might be interested in reproducing certain components.

 To see the application in action click [here](https://yagmour.io).